fatlabllc/share-a-password-plugin/readme.txt

 == Description ==

 Securely (as possible) share a password via temporary URL.
 Passwords are stored in an encrypted format and deleted after 24 hours.
 Each entry is encrypted with its own unique key using open-ssl.
-Each entry is encrypted with its own unique key using open-ssl.

 Warranty: There is none.
 Just like any other software you install, you are responsible for how it is used.
 This is a security focused plugin though we don't make any warranty or claim to how 'secure' it is.
 Use with caution and be smart, don't use it to store credit card information, social security numbers etc. The idea here was simply that it would be more secure then sending a password by email.
 That's it, the rest is up to you.